 The Regional Land Transport Programme (RLTP) details the indicative funding required and a likely funding range (as advised by NZ Transport Agency) for the next 10 years.
-The significant proportion of the funding is provided by the NZ Transport Agency through the National Land Transport Programme - which also contains 10 year forecasts of likely funding for land transport at a national level.
+A significant proportion of the funding is provided by the NZ Transport Agency through the National Land Transport Programme - which also contains 10 year forecasts of likely funding for land transport at a national level.
+The Government Policy Statement on land transport funding provides guidance on how national level funding will be spent.
 Long Term Council Community Plans contain 10 year indicative forecasts as well.